SuperOfficeDocs/superoffice-docs/docs/ui/web-application/tutorials/validation/validation.md

 In ASP.NET, control validation is a recursive process.
 This means that when a page checks its `IsValid` property, the page recursively iterates over, and calls `IsValid` on each and every child control on that page.
 Each child control on that page will then also recursively iterates over each child control it contains and checks the `IsValid` property for each child control as well.

-As each control validates, the validation results of the collective ultimately determines the validation state of the entire page.
+As each control validates, the validation results of the collective ultimately determine the validation state of the entire page.

 **Recursive control validation model:**

 ![x][img2]

-Under many common scenarios, such as wanting to run custom validation on user-defined fields,  it's impossible to append a element because user-defined fields, and their layouts, are dynamic and build at runtime.
+Under many common scenarios, such as wanting to run custom validation on user-defined fields,  it's impossible to append an element because user-defined fields, and their layouts, are dynamic and build at runtime.
 It's also true when trying to validate child control on a built-in user-control that doesn't have a validation check on a child control value.

 ## Enter the code

-I will write a simple generic control with the sole purpose of validating a data source, and notify the user if any business rules are violated.
+I will write a simple generic control with the sole purpose of validating a data source and notify the user if any business rules are violated.
 The control is not going to display any content to a page.

 To get started, open Visual Studio and create a new Class library project and call whatever you like - I called mine ValidationControls.
 In the project reference the following assemblies: